 Consumers that have purchased private health insurance through brokers or third party providers might still be able to keep their health plans until mid-2018 according to our source at CareConnect.
 The company is working with New York Department of Financial Services to withdraw their private health plans gradually from the marketplace.

 What’s Next For Individual Health Insurance in New York?

 Unfortunately, once CareConnect withdraws their private insurance plans, there are not many options to buy individual health insurance.
 Oxford, Aetna and Affinity Health have all discontinued their individual health plans.
 It is rumored that Empire Blue Cross will be pulling out of the individual insurance market in early 2018.

 The options for individual health insurance are slim to none.
 Most consumers will be forced to purchase ObamaCare coverage on the health exchange which is inferior coverage and not accepted by many doctors.
-One of the few private health insurance options still available is through the Employers Network Association (ENA).
-ENA provides 4 different health plan options and 2 different networks for insurance coverage.
-For more information on the ENA health plan options, you can learn more here: Individual Health Insurance Plans.
+One of the few private health insurance options still available is through 2 associations that we are affiliated with.
+These associations offer health insurance coverage with Cigna, MagnaCare, HIP/Emblem and Blue Cross Blue Shield.
+For more information on the association health plan options and rates, you can learn more here: Individual Health Insurance Plans.